 - Using a debit card

-This is how I pay our bills and our tithe every month.
+I usually pay our bills and our tithe every month through our bank or with a debit card.

 Figure Out Which Budget Categories Require Cash